jvmcgovern/sosie_MI/README.md

    link or a copy of architecture-related templates found in the `macro` directory, this file must specify your compiler and options as well as the path to netcdf

- * It's important to specify the default INTEGER precision to 4 in your compilation flags (switch `-i4` for *ifort* and `-fdefault-integer-4` for *Gfortran*)
- *    The default integer for gfortran (now 9.4.0 on "pete" machine) is 4, so no compilation flag is needed
+ * It's important to specify the default INTEGER precision to 4 in your compilation flags (switch `-i4` for *ifort* and `-fdefault-integer-4` for *Gfortran*); The default integer for gfortran (now 9.4.0 on "pete" machine) is 4, so no compilation flag is needed

  * compile the executables by simply running `make` (gmake)